wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Working with a chat history is a bit more complex than working with a single prompt.
 But it's essential when you're building an assistant-like use case.
 It's good to know that you can mix and match prompts and chat in such a scenario.
-We'll explore this in the chapter 6 when we look at using functions with Semantic Kernel.
+We'll explore this in
+#[s](#enhancing-llms-with-tools) when we look at using functions with Semantic Kernel.

 Prompt engineering is an art, and it can be dangerous if you're not careful.
 Let's look at how you can protect your prompts from abuse.